ARCHER2-HPC/archer2-website/support-access/access.md

 		<td><a href="#pump-priming">Pump-priming</a></td>
 		<td>Always open</td>
 		<td></td>
 		<td>EPSRC remit only.
 Small amounts of time for testing and porting.
-Quick decision on access.</td>
+Quick decision on access.
+Maximum of 800 CU for 6 months.</td>
 		<td><a href="./ta/ARCHER2-PumpPriming-form.docx">Pump Priming TA Form</a></td>
 	</tr>
 	<tr>